ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

     1. Edit -> Server Settings -> Manage AUTs ...
     1. Select Mapped AUTs and click Add...
     1. Locate the executable from the built (built using the build.bat maven script) eclipse project (e.g. ibex-client in `ibex_gui\built_client\`)
-1. To get access to global scripts right click in squish -> global scripts pane -> add -> global scripts directory and select the global scripts directory in the repository root.
+1. To get access to global scripts right click in squish -> global scripts pane -> add -> global scripts directory (Found within System_Tests_UI_E4) and select the global scripts directory in the repository root.
 1. If not running in Python 3 follow [these](https://kb.froglogic.com/squish/howto/changing-python-installation-used-squish-binary-packages/) instructions, and point to the default `python3` directory in the squish installation root.

 You may also need to install `psutil` and `mysql-connector-python==8.0.11` through the GUI (Edit -> Preferences -> PyDev -> Interpreters -> Python Interpreter then "Manage with pip") if running the experiment details tests.